Small business marketing guide: strategy, plan and tips

-Learn small business marketing basics to attract customers, grow sales, and save time.
+Learn how small business marketing can attract customers, build trust, and grow your business.

 Written by Lena Hanna—Trusted CPA Guidance on Accounting and Tax.
 Read Lena's full bio